jdpipe/freesteam/trunk/freesteam/python/README.txt

   print "density = %f kg/m3" % S.dens().to("kg/m3")

-If you try the following using IPython (http://ipython.scipy.org) you will find that this makes a very convenient way to quickly do steam calculations.
+If you try the following using IPython (http://ipython.scipy.org) you will find that this makes a convenient way to quickly do steam calculations.
+You might want to make the 'Measurement' class a little faster to type, for example as follows:

+  from freesteam import *
+  M = Measurement
+  p = M(1,"bar")

-Note that the 'Measurement' class has a correspondence with the 'Units' class in the freesteam C++ code.
+Note that this 'Measurement' class has a correspondence with the 'Units' class in the freesteam C++ code.

 The set of units of measurement is listed in the source code in the file measurement.cpp.
+If you find yourself needing units of measurement that are not available with the provided library, let me know and I can add them in the next release.

 If you have any questions with the Python interface for freesteam, please let me know via the contact details at